 SEO is known to be a challenge, and in many cases, a very complicated one.
 What kind of SEO Strategy do you need?
 How to measure if it’s working?
 What is the number of factors affecting the ranking and determining your organic search results?
 Ten?
 One hundred?
 One thousand?

-It’s easy to find answers for these questions and many others with a simple search on SEO Ranking Factors.
+It’s easy to find answers to these questions and many others with a simple search on SEO Ranking Factors.
 There is a lot of information out there.
 Yet the truth is, while there seem to be hundreds of variables that are integrated and processed to determine final placement, most of what is suggested is guesswork.
 And certainly, not all ranking factors are the best fit for every kind of business.

 We’ll get to see how The Good Marketer managed to develop an SEO strategy that earned them quite the results.
 The agency was able to get 1st-page landings for over 20 keywords and generated a 290% return on investment.